-Ba Nuo Ancient Tree Gushu Raw Pu'erh Tea 坝糯古树
+2017 Ba Nuo Ancient Tree Gu Shu Raw Pu-erh Tea Cake

-An exceptional well-made raw puerh tea from pristine mountains that delivers a great satisfying cup.
-Worth of collecting and aging.
+An exceptionally well-made raw pu-erh tea from pristine mountains that delivers a great satisfying cup.
+Well worthy of collecting.

-Teng Tiao, literally rattan or vine, is a famous type of puerh tree in Mengku, Yunnan.
-This tea hails from Ba Nuo village, the highest elevation of the east side mountains of Bing Dao area.
-Ba Nuo puerh tea is regarded as the best of Teng Tiao cha, or rattan tea, a type of pu'erh tea tree that is cultivated to grow in a different shape than the typical puerh tree, with fewer branches and thicker leaves.
-As you can see below, the tree picture I took is featured on the wrapper of this branded puerh cake.
-This leaf is from authentic ancient trees, most of them are about hundreds years old, no blending or mixing, so you taste Teng Tiao raw pu'erh tea in its purest form.
-We expect this tea will get even better as it ages, a great tea that can be enjoyed now or as a great investment for aging.
+Teng Tiao, literally "rattan" or "vine", is a famous type of Pu-erh tree from Mengku, Yunnan.
+This tea hails from Ba Nuo village, the highest elevation on the eastern mountains of the Bing Dao area.
+Ba Nuo Pu-erh tea is regarded as the best of Teng Tiao cha, or rattan tea, a type of Pu-erh tea tree that is cultivated to grow in a different shape than the typical Pu-erh tree, with fewer branches and thicker leaves.
+As you can see below, the tree picture taken by Victoria is featured on the wrapper of this branded Pu-erh cake.
+This leaf is from authentic ancient trees, most of them about two to three hundred years old, no blending or mixing, so you taste Teng Tiao raw Pu-erh tea in its purest form.
+We expect this tea will get even better with age, a great tea that can be enjoyed now or as a great investment for aging.

-The picture below is of tea master Mr. Yang when he guided me on a tour of the ancient tea mountain.
-After five years of aging, it has deep full mouth feel, very floral and sweet, a succulent full body, little bitterness or astringency, with a lingering strong sweet aftertaste.
-The full and complex flavor lasts well into later steepings, providing plenty of energy throughout your body.
+The picture below is of tea master Mr. Yang when he guided Victoria through his ancient tea terrace.
+After six years of aging, it has deep, full mouth feel, very floral and sweet, a succulent full body, little bitterness or astringency, with a lingering strong sweet aftertaste.
+The full and complex flavor lasts well into later steeps, providing plenty of energy throughout your body.
 It can sustain up to 15 steeps.